I thought I would introduce a new character.

 Once Anna and the four children are settled on a farm thousands of miles away from New York, Tracy returns to the city and becomes the toast of the town for his deep voice and his winning manners.

-But Tracy couldn’t stay away from the card tables, and it made it even more difficult when he continued vast amounts over the next five years.
+But Tracy couldn’t stay away from the card tables, and it made it even more difficult when he continued to lose vast amounts over the next five years.

 Back on the farm.